-Solvency II is an EU legislative programme that came into law in all 28 EU Member States, including the UK, on 1st January 2016.
-It introduced a new, harmonised EU-wide insurance regulatory regime.
-The legislation replaced 14 EU insurance directives.
 Solvency II is not just about capital, it is a comprehensive programme of regulatory requirements for insurers, covering authorisation, corporate governance, supervisory reporting, public disclosure and risk assessment and management, as well as solvency and reserving.

 As with most of the regulations that have been published since the credit crash in 2008, Solvency II requires that insurers have a great level of understanding and control of their organisational dataflows, in order to report with confidence and maintain an adequate capital ratio.

 Solidatus focuses on three key elements in order to deliver value to its clients in supporting the Solvency II edict.